AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Axes_Labels_Formatting.md

 ## Enable or Disable

-Each axis in AnyChart has its own labels settings, these settings can be configured in labels sub node of the givne axis.
+Each axis in AnyChart has its own labels settings, these settings can be configured in labels sub parameter of the given axis.
 By default labels for all axes are enabled.
 You can enable or disable labels for the given axis using enabled method of **labels()** method: